jackomo007/Laravel-APIREST-GoogleMap/README.md

 2. factory(App\Map::class,10)->create()
 - Run the server
 - Create a user
--Test in Postman (or you preference) the routes in order:
+- Test in Postman (or you preference) the routes in order:

 1.http://127.0.0.1:8000/api/login/ <br>
 2.http://127.0.0.1:8000/api/home <br>